Digitizing Existing Plan & Profile Drawings

 In general, the steps are to obtain a scan of the manual drawing in a BMP, TIFF, or ECW format (TIFF is the preferred format).
 PLS-CADD does not support JPEG, so you will need to convert any JPEG images to one of the supported formats (you can easily convert it to a TIFF by opening the JPEG in just about any graphics program and executing a File/Save As a TIF image).

 You can also obtain a TIFF from a PDF, should your existing P&P drawings already be scanned into a PDF file.
 Adobe Acrobat does this using the File/Save As command and there are also a host of "PDF to TIFF" freeware and shareware programs available on the Internet.

 Once you have an electronic image of your drawing for use in PLS-CADD, you simply attach the drawing, calibrate ("rubbersheet") the drawing, and then use the heads-up digitizing commands to duplicate the drawing.

 Step-by-step instructions with some helpful tips are as follows:

 A video showing this process is available here.
-Note: this video is large (36MB) and may take a while to start playing or download.

 - Open PLS-CADD.